2

 What jobs pay 50 an hour in Canada?

-In Canada, jobs such as specialized healthcare professionals, software developers, project managers, and certain skilled trades can pay around $50 an hour.
-These roles often require specific certifications, experience, or technical skills, and may involve full-time or part-time schedules depending on the position and employer.
+In Canada, jobs such as specialized healthcare professionals, IT consultants, project managers, and skilled trades like electricians or plumbers can earn around $50 an hour.
+These roles often require specific certifications, experience, or technical skills and may involve flexible or part-time schedules depending on the industry and employer.

 What are some common challenges part-time employees in Canada face when balancing work with other commitments?